faricacarroll/jupyterlab/usertests/notebook-imagewidget:test1.md

    * Clicks on them
 * Try deleting the first cell
    * Scrolls through command palette
-   * Uses “cut,” which deletes more cells than he intended :(
+   * Uses “cut” which deletes more cells than he intended
 * Now delete all the cells at once
    * Says he never figured out how to do that in the notebook, he wants to be able to select all cells at once
    * Prompt: “shift arrow keys”